kehitysto/coaching-chatbot/doc/bugs.md

 bot forces user to add new method of communacion
 #when adding a job, bot says @confirm_job -> fixed to "ammattisi on nyt .."
 #bot shows methods of communication that users has already told
+#bot doesn't tell user about the change to reset 'aloita alusta'